simul/simul.github.io/unity/index.md

 **Cloud Steps**: Number of raytracing steps to use; more = higher definition, fewer = faster.

-**Downscale Factor**: Resolution to render the clouds to ; higher numbers = lower resolution.
+**Downscale Factor**: Resolution at which to render the clouds; higher numbers = lower resolution.

 **Amortization**: Amortization of scattering volume generation for clouds.

-**Atmospherics Amortization**: Amortization to use for generating atmoshperics tables.
+**Atmospherics Amortization**: Amortization to use for generating atmospherics tables.

 **Depth Blending**: If true, uses depth-blending for clouds.
 If false, clouds are drawn behind or in front of scenery, depending on altitude.